TheSpawnal/OpenMP_C_Fortran_polybench/polybench_selection/deeper/benchmark_summary.md

 -  Production-ready code with error checking
 -  Comprehensive documentation

-The suite respects the original PolyBench/C 4.2.1 structure while adding state-of-the-art parallelization strategies and enhanced metrics suitable for modern performance analysis and cross-language comparison.
+The suite respects the original PolyBench/C 4.2.1 structure while adding  parallelization strategies and enhanced metrics suitable for modern performance analysis and cross-language comparison.

-**Ready for testing and deployment!**